isabelcosta/isabelcosta/README.md

 ## Olá 👋🏾

-I am Isabel Costa, a Software Engineer from Portugal 🇵🇹 working at [@globality-corp](https://github.com/globality-corp) in London, UK.
+I am Isabel Costa, a Software Engineer from Portugal 🇵🇹 working in London, UK.

 I mentor at both [Black CodHer](https://blackcodher.com/) bootcamp and [As Raparigas do Codigo](https://raparigasdocodigo.pt/) organization.
 Previously, I was as an admin at [AnitaB.org Open Source](https://github.com/anitab-org), Google Summer of Code student in 2018 and admin/mentor in 2020 and Google Code-in mentor in 2019.